parsampsh/adminx/doc/00_general_configuration.md

 });
 ```

 This method gets a closure and passes the user object to that(`$user` argument is optional) and this closure should return a dictonary contains two keys: `username` and `image`.
-The `username` will be shown as username of the user and `image` will be used as user profile image address.
+The `username` will be shown as username of the user and `image` will be used as user profile image url.

-Also you can get user info by using `get_userinfo` method.
+Also you can get user info using `get_userinfo` method.

 ```php
 $user_info = $admin->get_userinfo();